Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Triplet scalar leptogenesis and asymmetric DM

-Diagonalising the above mass matrix Eq.\,\ref{heavy_mass_matrix}, we get two mass eigenvalues $M_{1}$ and $M_{2}$ corresponding to the two eigenstates $\xi_1^{\pm}$ and $\xi_2^{\pm}$.
-Note that the mass eigenstates $\xi_1^+$ and $\xi_1^-$ (similarly $\xi_2^+$ and $\xi_2^-$) are not CP conjugate states of each other even though they are degenerate mass eigen states~\cite{Arina:2011cu}~\cite{Narendra:2017uxl}.
-As a result, the CP-violating out-of-equilibrium decay of lightest heavy triplet scalar $\xi_{1}$ to $L L^{c}$, generates a net lepton asymmetry.
-The interference between tree and one loop self energy diagram of $\xi_{1}$ decay gives the CP asymmetry as shown in Fig.\,\ref{self_energy}\,.
+Diagonalizing the above mass matrix Eq.\,\ref{heavy_mass_matrix}, we get two mass eigenvalues $M_{1}$ and $M_{2}$ corresponding to the two eigenstates $\xi_1^{\pm}$ and $\xi_2^{\pm}$.
+Note that the mass eigenstates $\xi_1^+$ and $\xi_1^-$ are not CP conjugate states of each other even though they are degenerate.
+Similarly $\xi_2^+$ and $\xi_2^-$ are not CP conjugate states, but they are degenerate.
+Therefore, the decay of these states can generate lepton asymmetry.
+We assume $M_1 \ll M_2$.
+As a result the asymmetry created by $\xi_2^\pm$ decay will be erased by the lepton number violating process mediated by $\xi_{1}^\pm$ at the temperature below the mass of $\xi_{2}^\pm$ and finally we are left with only $\xi_{1}^\pm$ which generate the lepton asymmetry of the Universe.

+The interference between tree and one loop self energy diagram of the process $\xi_{1}$ to $L L^{c}$ gives the CP asymmetry as shown in Fig.\,\ref{self_energy}\,.

 The asymmetry $\epsilon_{L}$ is estimated to be\,\cite{Arina:2011cu}